Monday, March 31, 2008

 In small bowl, stir yeast, warm water, and sugar -- let sit for 5 minutes until yeast becomes frothy.

-half the flour.
+In a bigger bowl, stir cold water, salt and oil.
+If you have a dough hook for your mixer, you can mix in half the flour.
 Otherwise, just stir by hand.
 Once mixed well, add in yeast mixture, then other half of flour until the dough is not sticky (but not too dry).

 The actual recipe says to divide the dough into 2 balls and put each ball into a gallon ziploc bag in the refrigerator for 10 hours to 2 days.
 I've never done that, but you can try it if you'd like.
 I just let it rise at room temperature for about 1/2 hour to 45 minutes -- until it's risen, then punch it down and form into 2 big pizzas (can stretch with hands or roll out with rolling pin).
 Sometimes I make personal mini-pizzas instead.
 I let it sit until it looks like it's raising a little bit (maybe 10-15 minutes while I make the sauce), then I add the sauce and toppings.
 Bake at 450 degrees for about 10 minutes.